-What is the minimum hourly wage?
+22 What is the minimum hourly wage?

 Nevada has two different minimum wage rates, depending on whether the employer provides qualified health benefits.
-Effective July 1, 2022, the minimum wage for employees who receive qualified health benefits is \$9.50 per hour.
-The minimum wage rate for employees who do not receive qualified health benefits is \$10.50 per hour.
-Nevada's minimum wage rates are set to increase by \$0.75 on each July 1, until 2024.
-AJR 10, which will be placed on the voter ballot in 2022, proposes to establish a single minimum wage-\$12/hour-applicable to all employers, subject to increases in the federal minimum wage beyond \$12/hour.
+Effective July 1, 2023, the minimum wage for employees who receive qualified health benefits is \$10.25 per hour.
+The minimum wage rate for employees who do not receive qualified health benefits is \$11.25 per hour.
+As a result of AJR 10, which was approved by Nevada voters in 2022, effective July 1, 2024, Nevada's minimum wage rate will increase to \$12/hour for all employees (regardless of whether they are offered qualified health benefits).

-What are the rules applicable to final pay and deductions from wages?
+23 What are the rules applicable to final pay and deductions from wages?